pradeep-TK/project1/README.md

 # Wikipedia data analysis
-In this project we have analyzed the datasets of Wikipedia English article traffic using different tools and obtained the desired for questions given.
+In this project we have analyzed the datasets of Wikipedia English article traffic using different tools and obtained the desired results for questions given.

 # Problem Statement
 The following are the questions analyzed.